glasspage/UnitySync/README.md

 ## Network setup

 UnitySync connects collaborators directly to the host over IPv4.
-[Radmin VPN](https://www.radmin-vpn.com/) is the simplest way to connect users together, but other direct network setups work as well.
+[Hamachi](https://www.vpn.net/) is the most reliable way to connect users together, but other direct network setups work as well.

 The default port is **47832**.